wilzwert/Developpez-le-front-end-en-utilisant-Angular/README.md

 # OlympicGamesStarter

+My first Angular project :
+- learn basics about Components, templates
+- load data from a json with HttpClient
+- display data in charts (piechart or line chart)
+- learn about Interceptors, Services, HttpClient, configuration

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

 Don't forget to install your node_modules before starting (`npm install`).